exyte/Chat/README.md

 `Message` is a type that `Chat` uses for the internal implementation.
 In the code above it expects the user to provide a list of `Message` structs, and it returns a `DraftMessage` in the `didSendMessage` closure.
 You can map it both ways to your own `Message` model that your API expects or use as is.

+`Message` stores the text in an `AttributedString`.
+You can pass your own `AttributedString` or a simple `String`, in which case `Message`'s init will apply default attributes: markdown and links underlines.

 ## Available chat types
 Chat type - determines the order of messages and direction of new message animation.
 Available options:
 - `conversation` - the latest message is at the bottom, new messages appear from the bottom